Jfortin1/RAVEL/README.md

 ### 0. Introduction

 RAVEL stands for Removal of Artificial Voxel Effect by Linear regression, the main preprocessing function of the package.
-In Section 1, we explain how to use the RAVEL algorithm as well as other intensity normalization techniques.
-In Section 2, we present a pre-normalization preprocessing pipeline from raw images to processed images ready for intensity normalization.
-In Section XX, we present different tools for the post-normalizations statistical analysis.
-In Section XX, we present additional functions that help the visualization of images and statistical results.
+In Section 1, we present a pre-normalization preprocessing pipeline from raw images to processed images ready for intensity normalization.
+In Section 2, we explain how to use the RAVEL algorithm as well as other intensity normalization techniques.
+In Section 3, we present different tools for the post-normalizations statistical analysis.
+In Section 4, we present additional functions that help the visualization of images and statistical results.

 ##### Installation